 Sites with Deeply Discounted Used and Refurbished Laptops

-eBay is hit-or-miss with free laptops.
-You can set alerts for new items by choosing [+] Follow This Search, so staying on top of new listings is a good bet.
+You can set alerts for new items by choosing [+] Follow This Search, so you’ll get notified of new listings.

-Chromebooks are a great alternative to a traditional laptop for a lot of reasons.
-Chief among them: they give you a lot of daily functionality for a great price.
-TechRadar has a great list here of current deals.
-Most are under $200.
+Chromebooks are a great alternative to a traditional laptop because they give you a lot of daily functionality for a great price.
+You can find Chromebooks for less than $200 on sites like TechRadar.

 As the mantra goes, when something seems too good to be true, it probably is.
 Here are a few common online scams to look out for when searching for free laptops.